StatisticalReinforcementLearningLab/HeartstepsV1Code/README.md

 ## Preparing data for analysis

 Ensure your system has [M+Box mounted](#mounting-mbox).
 From the command line, navigate to your local copy of this repository.
-Run the commands
+Run the following:
 ```shell
 R CMD BATCH --vanilla workspace.csv.R
 R CMD BATCH --vanilla workspace.analysis.R
 ```
 These R scripts will create or update two R workspace files, `csv.RData` and `analysis.RData` on M+Box.
-Previous versions of these files can be restored using the M+Box web interface.
+Previous versions of the files can be restored using the M+Box web interface.

 ## Running data summaries